Chapter 4 Recoding and comparing values of variables

 ##

-This output is telling us that our new variable has three values—[18,42), [42,63), and [63,80].
-This notation means that the first group has 18-year-olds to those younger than 42 (that is what the “)” means), the second group has 42-year-olds to those younger than 63 (again, we learn this from the closed parenthesis), and the third group has 63-year-olds and older.
+This output is telling us that our new variable has three values—[18,44), [42,65), and [65,80].
+This notation means that the first group has 18-year-olds to those younger than 44 (that is what the “)” means), the second group has 42-year-olds to those younger than 65 (again, we learn this from the closed parenthesis), and the third group has 65-year-olds and older.
 We could use mutate(recode()) on those value names, like we did above, but here is an easier solution.
 The cut2 command generates an ordered factor, which is how R likes to treat ordinal variables.
-Ordered factors in R have “levels” that are always displayed in the same order (it might be helpful to think of them as going from low to high).
-To see the levels of our new variable, we can use this command:
+Let’s take a look at the levels of our new age variable:

 To confirm that this worked, you can type